serpapi/serpapi-python/docs/index.rst

-.. serapi-python documentation master file, created by sphinx-quickstart on Sun Apr  3 21:09:40 2022.
+.. serpapi-python documentation master file, created by sphinx-quickstart on Sun Apr  3 21:09:40 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.